Code of Conduct

 Code of Conduct Details

 The Open Source 101 Series is dedicated to providing a harassment-free conference experience for everyone regardless of gender identity, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form – we have a zero tolerance policy, period.
-Sexual language and imagery is not appropriate for any conference venue, including talks.
+Sexual language and imagery is not appropriate at any time, including in presentations (speaking directly to speakers here).
 Conference participants violating these rules may be sanctioned or expelled from the conference [without a refund] at the discretion of the conference organizers.

-Harassment includes offensive verbal comments related to gender identity, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
-Participants asked to stop any harassing behavior are expected to comply immediately.
+Harassment includes offensive comments related to gender identity, sexual orientation, disability, physical appearance, body size, race, religion, sexual images, deliberate intimidation, stalking, sustained disruption of talks/programming, and unwelcome sexual attention.
+Participants asked to stop any behavior deemed harassing by organizers are expected to comply immediately.

 Exhibitors, Sponsors and Speakers Included